Pfaffian

 which was first proved by Cayley (1849), who cites Jacobi for introducing these polynomials in work on Pfaffian systems of differential equations.
-Cayley obtains this relation by specialising a more general result on matrices which deviate from skew symmetry only in the first row and the first column.
+Cayley obtains this relation by specialising a more general result on matrices that deviate from skew symmetry only in the first row and the first column.
 The determinant of such a matrix is the product of the Pfaffians of the two matrices obtained by first setting in the original matrix the upper left entry to zero and then copying, respectively, the negative transpose of the first row to the first column and the negative transpose of the first column to the first row.
 This is proved by induction by expanding the determinant on minors and employing the recursion formula below.